asllop/AppOS/README.md

 The main fields of aplication are:

 - Internet of Things (IoT)
+- Wearable
+- Microcontrollers / Electronics projects
+- Embedded systems in general
 - Standalone applications
-- Microcontrollers / Electronics projects
 - Industrial automation
-- Embedded systems in general
 - Core for bigger Kernels / Operating Systems
 - Learning about OS development